United Kingdom - Education

 At a glance

-The UK is third-largest donor to global education; focus is on primary education, teacher training, and marginalized populations
+The UK is the fourth-largest donor to global education; focus on girls’ education